 That’s a hefty increase of 76 percent from December.
 It seems mobile sports betting has become immensely popular with gamblers.

 In Nevada, more than $5 billion was wagered in 2018 with WV casinos pocketing $301 million of that.
 The state doesn’t break down its wagering into specific categories.
-Although, industry insiders believe that total is more than 50 percent – with most major sportsbooks and casinos offering mobile wagering options within the state.
+Although, industry insiders believe that total is more than 50 percent – with most major sportsbooks and online casinos offering mobile wagering options within the state.

 Mobile sports wagering has also been approved in Pennsylvania with several expected to go online by the second quarter of this year.
 Other states are considering adding mobile wagering as well.